moraneus/TP-DejaVu/README.md

 * README.pdf                      : this document in pdf format
 * dejavu                          : script to run the system
-* artifacts/dejavu_jar/dejavu.jar : the dejavu jar file
+* artifacts                       : should contain the dejavu jar file (not built for this version)
 * papers                          : a directory containing papers published about DejaVu
 * examples                        : an example directory containing properties and logs

-DejavU is implemented in Scala.
+DejaVu is implemented in Scala.
+In this version we used Scala 2.11.12

 1. Install the Scala programming language if not already installed (https://www.scala-lang.org/download)
 2. Place the files ``dejavu`` and ``dejavu.jar`` mentioned above in some directory **DIR** (standing for the total path to this directory).